 Landlord Right of Entry:

-- A landlord doesn’t need to provide any prior notice before entering the rented property.
+- A landlord doesn’t need to provide prior notice before entering the rented property.
 It’s recommended to do so anyway.
 (No statute)